alloverse/docs/specifications/README.md

 Please begin by reading the [architecture documentation](../architecture), as it explains how all these components fit together.

+To see how these messages actually sent over the network, see [Wire protocol](wire-protocol.md).
+This document also specifies the differences between the specification and the current implementation.

 ## Agent

 An agent is code that can spawn entities, and communicates to a place